rw-a/valentines-day/Customisation.md

     ...
 ```
 #### Step 9: Register the template to the options for handwriting
 Open *ticketing/templates/ticketing/redeem.html* and navigate to the JavaScript section.
 Add the template to the *if else* chain.
 Note that you use the ID of the template.
-You also need to ensure that the filename is correct.
+You need to update the filename accordingly.

 Before:
 ```